openzfsonosx/zfs-test/README.md

     Defaults env_keep += "__ZFS_MAIN_MOUNTPOINT_DIR"

+also

+    assign __ZFS_MAIN_MOUNTPOINT_DIR to / in somewhere central, I'm using /etc/bashrc at the moment, having trouble getting to work via the test framework.
+'
 * To run the Test Suite, it is also required that you have a built O3X zfs repository in: